CHRT Michigan Physician Survey – Perspectives on opioid prescribing policies and medication assisted treatment

 Over the last decade, there has been a startling increase in the number of deaths attributed to opioid overdose.
 Between 1999 and 2016, the number of overdose deaths in Michigan increased seventeen fold—from 99 to 1,699.
-In 2017, more deaths were due to overdose than car accidents1
+In 2017, more deaths were due to overdose than car accidents State of Michigan (2019).
+Get the facts about opioids.

 In 2017, Michigan enacted legislation intended to deter over prescribing.
 Key provisions include a seven-day limit on opioid prescriptions for acute pain and mandatory use of the Michigan Automated Prescription System (MAPS).
 The seven-day limit was put in place to both reduce the supply of prescription opioids in circulation, as well as require more oversight of patients receiving opioids for acute pain.
-The MAP system was mandated in order to track all opioid prescriptions to individual patients, regardless of source.2,3
+The MAP system was mandated in order to track all opioid prescriptions to individual patients, regardless of source.[footnote]Department of Licensing and Regulatory Affairs and the Michigan Department of Health and Human Services (2019).
+Michigan opioid laws: Frequently asked questions.

 In 2017 and 2018, the Michigan Department of Health and Human Services (MDHHS) encouraged expansion of Medication-Assisted Treatment (MAT) programs.
 Specifically, MDHHS provided more than $7 million for MAT training, rate incentives, and program expansions in rural areas.
 Additionally, MDHHS recently announced a tuition reimbursement program for training physicians who become waivered to provide buprenorphine.